tmpstpdwn/Shwal/README.md

 Options:
   -w <image>    Set wallpaper.
-  -i <image>    Set wallpaper, generate colorscheme from <image> and process templates.
+  -i <image>    Set wallpaper, generate colorscheme from <image>.
-  -j <json>     load colorscheme/process templates from <json>.
+  -j <json>     load colorscheme from <json>.
   -r            Restore wallpaper.

-Examples:
-  shwal -i ~/Pictures/wallpaper.jpg
-  shwal -j ~/Files/gruvbox.json
-  shwal -r
 ```

-- `-w <image>`  : This option will set <image> as wallpaper.
+- `-w <image>`  : This option will set 'image' as wallpaper.
-- `-i <image>`  : This option will set <image> as wallpaper, generate colorcheme, process templates with the new colorcheme.
+- `-i <image>`  : This option will set 'image' as wallpaper, generate colorcheme, save the colorscheme and also process templates.
-- `-j <json>`   : This flag can be used to load a colorscheme from a json file, process templates with the new colorcheme.
+- `-j <json>`   : This flag can be used to load a colorscheme from a json file and also process templates.
 - `-r`          : This flag will reset the wallpaper to the last used one.

 ## Installation